9 Types of Adjectives in English

 Distributive Numeral Adjectives

 Distributive numeral adjectives are those adjectives that describe a singular noun and a singular verb in a sentence.
-Distributive numeral adjectives are similar to distributive adjectives.
+These adjectives are similar to distributive adjectives.
 For example, each, every, either, neither, etc.

 Distributive numeral adjectives are marked as bold for easy identification.